ripple/opensource.ripple.com/docs/xls-33d-multi-purpose-tokens/reference/mptoken.md

 ---
 # MPToken

 The `MPToken` object represents a number of tokens held by an account that is not the token issuer.
-MPTs are acquired via ordinary Payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
-The object key of the MPToken is derived from hashing the space key, holder's address and the MPTokenIssuanceID.
+MPTs are acquired via ordinary payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
+The object key of the MPToken is derived from hashing the space key, the holder's address, and the `MPTokenIssuanceID`.

 _(Added by the [MPTokenV1_1 amendment][].)_